goabstract/Marketing-for-Engineers/README.md

 * Other interesting case: [How To Use Reddit For SEO & Content Marketing Research](https://www.shivarweb.com/3778/use-reddit-seo-content-marketing/) by Nate Shivar.

 📌 Useful tools:
 * [Later](https://laterforreddit.com/) helps to schedule your posts to Reddit and cross-post your link to other subreddits.
-Tool has free option.
+The tool has a free option.
 * [Subreddit Analysis Tool from Later](https://dashboard.laterforreddit.com/analysis/).
-It's a free tool.
+It's a free tool to get insights about subreddits.
-* [Reddit Insight](http://www.redditinsight.com/) is an analytics tool for real-time post tracking, single user tracking and other data analysis.
+* [Reddit Insight](http://www.redditinsight.com/) is an analytics tool for real-time post tracking, single user tracking, and other data analysis.
-* [SnoopSnoo](https://snoopsnoo.com/) provides reddit user and subreddits analytics.
+* [SnoopSnoo](https://snoopsnoo.com/) provides Reddit user and subreddits analytics.
 * [RedditList](http://redditlist.com/) is useful for digging up worthwhile subreddits.
 * [Reddit converter](http://vyper.io/reddit_converter/) converts your text (blog post) to Reddit markdown.

-### LinkedIn
+### 👽 LinkedIn
 I want to tell you a secret: HR is not the only people who use LinkedIn.
-With this platform you can build business partnerships, network online, make direct sales and search for investors.
-LinkedIn is a pefrect place for B2B companies and business profesionals.
-It is also useful for self-branding purpose.
-As a promotional tools, LinkedId has Personal Pages, Company Pages, Groups and Ads.
+With this platform you can build business partnerships, network online, makes direct sales and search for investors.
+LinkedIn is a perfect place for B2B companies and business professionals.
+It's also useful for the self-branding.
+For promotional purpose LinkedId has Personal Pages, Company Pages, Groups, and Ads.

 Your LinkedIn profile can be a complete sales and marketing tool.
 It should communicates value of your product and your expetise to potential partners.
 These guides and tips will help you out:
 * [Want to Effectively Raise Your Linkedin Profile?
 Follow These Tips!](https://themission.co/want-to-effectively-raise-your-linkedin-profile-follow-these-tips-36679852f058) by Larry Kim.